Followers

 The Governor...

-Thomas Gage eventually rose to command of all British troops in North America.
-After the war with France ended, he watched as the political strife in the colonies turned to resistance.
-Unfortunately, he would soon play a hand in turning them to open rebellion.
-The colony of Massachusetts was the most rebellious.
-In May 1774, King George III sent Gage to Boston, naming him military governor of Massachusetts, with hopes that he
+Thomas Gage eventually became in charge of all British troops in North America.
+After the war with France ended, he observed a shift in political tensions in the colonies toward resistance.
+Unfortunately, he would soon be part of the effort that led to open rebellion.
+The colony of Massachusetts was the most defiant.

 Action...